 Regional Seminars

-The first regional event where I gave a presentation as a Director was called a “Blitz” (next known as World Tour, now called Spring Sprint).
+The first regional event where I gave a presentation as a Director was called a “Blitz” (next known as World Tour, then called Spring Sprint, and now back to World Tour).
 There was a spectacular turn out of almost 30 consultants and potential recruits.
 It was the Midwest Blitz held in South Bend, IN.

 Websites

-The corporate consultant websites that we now have is the third one since I started.
+The corporate consultant websites that we now have is at least the third one, with numerous updates since I started.
 We’ve upgraded and migrated a few times.
 There was no web policy at the time.
 Initially I was told I could have an additional, external website because at the time our corporate replicated websites left much to be desired.
 They were bare bones and served a purpose, but didn’t contain a great deal of information.

 I built an extensive external website but once complete, I was then told that we could not use the word Scentsy or any of the images or product names.
 So then I needed to rework the entire site to remove all references to the company, no secret keywords, no meta tags, nothing that had reference to Scentsy wickless candles.
 It was a generic “wickless candle” website and somewhat covert; no different really than those you see now for companies like Melaleuca that can only advertise as “wellness company”.